Background pattern

 Very rare: allergic reactions such as pruritus (itching), skin redness, and exanthema (skin rash with redness).

-Do not use this medication after the expiration date that appears on the packaging and on the ampule after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging and on the ampoule after EXP.
+The expiry date is the last day of the month indicated.

-After dilution with NaCl 0.9%, glucose 5% or glucose 10%, the prepared solution is physically and chemically stable for 50 hours at 15 – 25 °C. The prepared solution must be used immediately for microbiological reasons.
-If the prepared solution is not used immediately, the user is responsible for the period and storage conditions.
+After dilution with NaCl 0.9%, glucose 5%, or glucose 10%, the prepared solution is physically and chemically stable for 50 hours at 15-25°C. The prepared solution should be used immediately for microbiological reasons.
+If the prepared solution is not used immediately, the user is responsible for the storage period and conditions.

 Composition of Urapidil Accord

 • The active ingredient is urapidil.
-One 10 ml ampoule contains 50 mg of urapidil
+A 10 ml ampoule contains 50 mg of urapidil

-• The other components are propylene glycol, sodium dihydrogen phosphate dihydrate, dihydrogen sodium phosphate dihydrate, hydrochloric acid, sodium hydroxide, and water for injection.
+• The other components are propylene glycol, sodium dihydrogen phosphate dihydrate, sodium hydrogen phosphate dihydrate, hydrochloric acid, sodium hydroxide, and water for injectables.

-This medicine is presented in the form of a clear, transparent or slightly brownish injectable solution in ampoules.
-Each package contains 5 ampoules.
+This medication is presented in the form of a clear, transparent, or slightly brown injectable solution, in ampoules.
+Each container contains 5 ampoules.

 Holder